aandiron/woman-machine/the-woman-machine.md

 He grinned and lifted his half-finished beer to his lips.
 The fact that I was married did not a prevent the flash of an image from entering my mind: of those lips, gently parted and wetly touching my nipples.

-He was exactly my type.
-What I liked to think of as "upscale-redneck."
+He was exactly my type: what I liked to think of as "upscale-redneck."
 Clearly from country roots, but just as clearly he had made good on his good-looks and intelligence.
 The primary piece of evidence: his $30k+ bike leaning in the parking lot that he had shortly before pointed out to me.
 Beyond his bike, he was also dressed extremely well.
-Like a biker, for sure, but if like me, you knew the subtle differences between the gear of some back-woods custom-piped-riding overweight grease-monkey and the subtle refinements that someone who had steeped themselves in the motorcycle pastime without being sucked in by the trappings of faux-bondage wear and un-backed claims of American bike exceptionalism, then it was plain to see this guy was not just out cruising with The Snakes --- or whatever other lamely fake-tough name the bike gang that was making so much noise on the other side of the bar had chosen for themselves.
+Like a biker for sure, but if, like me, you knew the subtle differences between the gear of some back-woods custom-piped-riding overweight grease-monkey and the subtle refinements of someone who had steeped themselves in the motorcycle pastime without being sucked in by the trappings of faux-bondage wear and un-backed claims of American bike exceptionalism, then it was plain to see this guy was not just out for an evening bar-crawl with The Snakes --- or whatever other lamely fake-tough name the bike gang that was making so much noise on the other side of the bar had chosen for themselves.
 For one thing, he clearly favored the more traditional look of waxed cotton rather than black leather.
-He wore chaps --- seriously and without irony --- the tan color of the stiff cotton chaps contrasting nicely with the heavy black duck jeans he wore underneath him.
-He had on a black button-down shirt made of a heavy wool material and slung over the back of the stool was a waxed-cotton motorcycle jacket that looked so heavy I wasn't sure how long that flimsy stool he sat on would support it.
+He wore chaps --- seriously and without irony --- the tan color of the stiff cotton contrasting nicely with the heavy black duck jeans he wore underneath him.
+He had on a black button-down shirt made of a heavy wool material, and slung over the back of the stool was a waxed-cotton motorcycle jacket that looked so heavy I wasn't sure how long that flimsy stool he sat on would support it.
 It, like the chaps, was worn, cracked, and oil-blackened with use.
 I had something of a longing to run my hand over that material.
 I wanted to feel that rough, tough, filthy cloth against my soft skin.

 I sipped my own beer, and blew thoughtlessly on the head.
 I looked up at him.

 He set his beer slowly down on the bar.
 "Well, why am I talking to you if you are already married?"
 He winked.

 "Wow, you really are an asshole, aren't you?
 You think because I'm married I can't make new friends in a bar?
 New male friends?
-Are you some kind of troglodyte who thinks women are men's property?
+Are you some troglodyte who thinks women are men's property?
 You think I'm owned by my husband?"

 "Take it easy Ms. Steinem.
 I'm just trying to advance the conversation."

 I smiled at him.
 "You mean advance it past the point where I told you that I'm married?"

-"Typically in a situation like this, if a woman is making a point of the fact that she's married, usually is a signal to back off."
+"Typically in a situation like this, if a woman is making a point of the fact that she's married, usually it is a signal to back off."
 He turned from me and faced forward toward the bar.

 "So why aren't you backing off?"

 "I don't want to."
-He said before lifting his glass and taking another sip without, still facing toward his own image reflected in the dirty mirror behind the bar.
+He said before lifting his glass and took another sip, still facing toward his own image reflected in the dirty mirror behind the bar.

-I swirled the remainder of my beer in its glass and looked at the sharp line of his jaw, his Adam's apple moving up and down as he swallowed.
+I swirled the remainder of my beer in its glass and looked at the sharp line of his jaw, his Adam's apple wafted up and down as he swallowed.
 "Why not?"
+I pressed.

 Still without looking at me he said, "because you're the most attractive woman in this dive, and I only want to talk to the most attractive woman here."